Gregor-code/Gregor-code/README.md

 - 👋 Hi, I’m Gregor
 - 👀 I’m interested in mathematics, physics and computer science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Svelte
-- 💞️ I’m looking to collaborate on an awseome, bigger and useful project
+- 💞️ I’m looking to collaborate on an awseome, big and useful project
-- 📫 How to reach me github (@Gregor-code)
+- 📫 How to reach me: Github (@Gregor-code), Reddit (https://www.reddit.com/user/BusyAssist5904)
 - I'm currently working on an image-editing tool, running inside the browser

 <!---